 Set up the supplies.
-Depending on the feeding method, the supplies may include a syringe, measuring cup, feeding bag, electronic pump, and a pole to hang the bag.
+This may include a syringe, measuring cup, feeding bag, electronic pump, and a pole to hang the bag.

-Use a formula that will provide you with the right amount of protein, fat, carbohydrates, vitamins, minerals, and fluid.
+Use a formula that will provide the right amount of protein, fat, carbohydrates, vitamins, minerals, and fluid.

 Have you sit in an upright position.

-Check to make sure that the tube is in the right position before putting the formula in it—For example, if you have a gastrostomy tube (g-tube), this may be done by using a syringe to extract a small amount of gastric fluids.
+Check to make sure that the tube is in the right position before putting the formula in it.
+For example, if you have a gastrostomy tube, this may be done by using a syringe to extract a small amount of gastric fluids.
 Also, a ruler may be used to measure the length of the tube.
 If no gastric fluids are seen or if the length of the tube has changed, this may mean that the tube has become dislodged.
-You will then need further treatment.
+More treatment will be needed.

-Use a syringe to flush the tube with water to prepare you for the feeding.
+Use a syringe to flush the tube with water to prepare for the feeding.

 Description of the Procedure